I see new traders losing their pants in the markets when it can be avoided.

 And the best part?

-These lessons cost me more than 5-figures but, it won’t cost you a single cent.
+These top lessons in forex cost me more than 5-figures but, it won’t cost you a single cent.

 Most indicators are lagging in nature because they’re a derivative of price.